-The day before Halloween 2020—a phrase as redundant and suitable for mockery as “ATM machine”—will mark the 20th anniversary of Outkast‘s Stankonia.
-And the more addicted audiophiles can probably guess what’s next: yes, a reissue with some previously unreleased remixes and special limited vinyl will be dropping.
+The day before Halloween 2020—a phrase as redundant and suitable for mockery as “ATM machine”—marked the 20th anniversary of OutKast‘s Stankonia.
+And the more addicted audiophiles probably can guess what happened next: yes, a reissue with some previously unreleased remixes and special limited vinyl.
 More important than listening vehicles or “new” music is the album itself, a masterwork that could arguably be called the first great hip hop album of the 21st century while featuring over an hour of Big Boi & Andre 3000 at the end of their zenith.

 Stankonia may be fleshed out with some interludes, but besides the five-mic flow of the Cadillac enthusiasts that’s probably the thing that makes this most resemble any of the other quadrillion hip-hop albums out there; where it elevated into instant classic status was the fact that OutKast specifically avoided listening to hip-hop in the leadup to the album being created and drew from other world class iconoclasts like Prince, Jimi Hendrix, Chuck Berry and Little Richard.
 As a result, the album teems with things other hip-hop wouldn’t or frankly couldn’t do.